モロッコ

 • Breakfast

-• Lunch *The meal cost is to be paid on site
+Lunch *Meal cost to be paid locally

 • Attachment Image from Itinerary Row: 96462 Attachment Image from Itinerary Row: 96462